worktheclock/replit.github.io/tutorials/18-telegram-bot.md

 It will ask us for:

-* the name of the bot which will be displayed on the top of the new bot's chat, for example, "Replit Quick-start Tutorial".
+* The name of the bot which will be displayed on the top of the new bot's chat, for example, "Replit Quick-start Tutorial".

-* the username, which will be used to reference the bot uniquely, for example, "@replit_tutorialbot"
+* The username, which will be used to reference the bot uniquely, for example, "@replit_tutorialbot".

-Note: it is useful to have a short username to make it easier for users to type it out – especially if you plan on adding an inline mode.
+Note: It is useful to have a short username to make it easier for users to type it out – especially if you plan on adding an inline mode.

 ![Generating bot token](/images/tutorials/18-telegram-bot/token.png)

-Once we have answered all the questions, the BotFather will send us our authentication token that will look something like this `110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw`.
+Once we have answered all the questions, the BotFather will send us our authentication token which will look something like this: `110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw`.

-Note: the whole string (the colon and both strings on either side of it) is the token.
+Note that the whole string (the colon and both strings on either side of it) is the token.

-## Make a Bot Interface
+## Making a Bot Interface

 We can now begin writing the part of the program that handles requests from Telegram.
 Create a new repl and select Python from the language dropdown.

 ![Creating a new Repl](/images/tutorials/18-telegram-bot/new_repl.png)

 Our bot needs to interact with Telegram.
 We will need to access the Telegram REST API.
-There are many ways of doing this, but for the sake of this tutorial, we will use a convenience library that wraps around the API.
+There are many ways of doing this, but for the sake of this tutorial, we'll use a convenience library that wraps around the API.

-Before we can go any further, we will need to make our Token accessible for our bot to use later on.
-Create a `TOKEN` environment variable by clicking the lock icon in the sidebar as shown below and paste your bot token that you noted earlier, something like `110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw`:
+Before we can go any further, we need to make our token accessible for our bot to use later on.
+Create a `TOKEN` environment variable by clicking the lock icon in the sidebar as shown below, and paste your bot token that you noted earlier, something like `110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw`:

 ![Creating a new environment variables](/images/tutorials/18-telegram-bot/env_variables.png)

-This will ensure that our token is available as an environment variable and that it cannot be accessed by people viewing the repl publicly.
+This will ensure that our token is available as an environment variable and that it cannot be accessed by people publicly viewing the repl.

-### Barebones Bot
+### Creating a barebones bot
+Now that we're all set up, we can get coding!
 We will start with the following in our `main.py` file:

 ```python
 import os